Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity (single parameter, no output schema, no annotations), the description covers all key aspects: what it returns, how it behaves, and when to use it.
-It could be more complete by mentioning error cases, but the provided information is sufficient for correct invocation.
+Given the tool's simplicity (single parameter, no output schema), the description covers all essential aspects: what it does, what it returns, behavior (auto-update, read-only, no auth), and when to use it.
+It is complete for an agent to select and invoke correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.